A&P Testing in Central Florida

 DME Services of North Florida offers the Oral and Practical testing and certification for the FAA Airframe and Powerplant Mechanic ratings.

-Located in the Winter Haven, Florida at Winter Haven Municipal Airport
+Located in the Winter Haven, Florida at Winter Haven Municipal Airport.

 Steve Alcorn, DME (Designated Mechanic Examiner), A&P Mechanic, IA, Pilot and Flight Instructor, conducts the tests and certifies new aircraft mechanics for their Airframe and Powerplant ratings.
 Steve Alcorn is independent and not affiliated with any 147 school or college.

-JoAnne Alcorn, Office Manager and Steve's wife.
+JoAnne Alcorn, a pilot and the Office Manager is Steve's wife.

 DME Services of North Florida is an FAA authorized testing and certification facility in the Orlando FSDO area of responsibility.